 Cornstarch

-If your oven runs hot, you may want to reduce the temperature slightly to avoid overly browning these cookies.
-You want to remove these from the oven just before they actually look done baking.
+- Remove these from the oven just before they actually look done baking.
 The residual heat will continue to cook them and they will solidify as they begin to cool.
-Also, avoid using a dark colored baking pan.

 How to Bake THICK Cookies